etesync/etesync-dav/README.md

 reconfigure `etesync-dav`.
 It also won't overwrite existing certificates. `--trust-cert` works on macOS 10.3 or newer only.
 See `etesync-dav-certgen --help` for details.

+## iOS

+By default, iOS only syncs events 30 days old and newer, which may look as if events are not showing.
+To fix this, got to: Settings -> Calendar -> Sync and change to the wanted time duration.

 # Known issues